Educational Pairings and Marriage Behavior in the Turkish Context •

 Mohammad Haddadi , PhD Student of Demography, University of Tehran; Farzad Ghorbani, University of Tehran.

 Living Arrangements of Middle-Aged and Older People in Estonia under Societal Change: Findings from Four Censuses 1979–2011 •

-Anne Herm , Tallinn University; Lilli Abuladze, University of Tallinn; Michel Poulain, Universite catholique de Louvain (UCL); Allan Puur, Tallinn University.
+Anne Herm , Tallinn University; Liili Abuladze, Estonian Institute for Population Studies, Tallinn University; Michel Poulain, Universite catholique de Louvain (UCL); Allan Puur, Tallinn University.